-

 Session: 2025 - 2026

-AN ACT to restore recreational fishing for flounder and red snapper in north carolina through the creation of a four‑year pilot program.
+AN ACT to restore recreational fishing for flounder and red snapper in north carolina through the creation of a four‑year pilot program and to prohibit the use of trawl nets to take shrimp in coastal fishing waters or the Atlantic ocean within one‑half mile of the shoreline.

 The General Assembly of North Carolina enacts: